jjeffers/forecast_atlassian_forge/README.md

-# Forge Hello World
+# Forge Forecast

-This project contains a Forge app written in JavaScript that displays `Hello World!` in a Jira global page.
+This project contains a Forge app written in JavaScript that generates an issue completion forecast in a Jira global page.

+The original version was written as an Atlassian Connect application.
+The original project repository is [here](https://gitlab.com/jjeffers/forecast).

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.